-Then in 2020, the world stopped.
+In 2020, the world stopped.
 One weekday, I drove through Singapore’s central business district and saw something I’d never seen before: the streets, empty.
-I could have parked in the middle of the road and had a picnic.
+I could have parked in the middle of five lanes and had a picnic.
 I couldn’t understand what was happening.

-But things were also happening that had never happened before1.
+But if human nature was following familiar patterns, events were happening that had never happened before1.
 Who would have guessed that a virus would trigger a cryptocurrency bubble?
 Or that companies would migrate to work by video call?
 Or that a vaccine would be developed faster than anyone thought possible?

 History, I realised, is a story told by a mad poet.
 It both rhymes and ruptures.